EshamAaqib/WSO2-LT-Linux-Troubleshooting/README.md

 ###### Thats it now  squid will start during the boot in only in 1,3,5 run levels

-### Squid config file has been uploaded to the config files folder
+### Squid config file has been uploaded to the config files folder (Link at the bottom of the file)

 ## This whole assignment was written on a Github private repository and the config files can be accessed via  :  https://gitfront.io/r/eshamaaqib/99838800984141d99c78971e5a2f28ba0d1cbb63/WSO2-Linux-Troubleshooting-Assignment/